 Daybreak Elementary School shares certain adjacent community facilities with a community recreation center, including a gymnasium, a cafeteria and a stage.
-The Residential Association owns and operates the recreational center.
+The Residential Association leases the recreation center from its owner and is in charge of operating and maintaining the center.
 The Residential Association's costs and expenses related to operating and maintaining the center are paid for through base assessments.